SafetyTech® vs. Wood Outrigger Pads

 Wood is a natural material that can easily crack, break or splinter when put into use.
 Once in the field, a wood outrigger pad will experience significant stress from equipment loads, varying soil conditions and exposure to the elements such as water, heat, and cold.
 These environmental factors cause wood outrigger pads to degrade fairly quickly.
 Even the most advanced waterproofing methods will be compromised once the initial cracking of the wood fibers occurs.
 The photo at the top of the page was taken of wood outrigger pads in the arid environment of Saudi Arabia.
 Despite very low exposure to moisture, it’s easy to see how the wood has deteriorated.
 Continued use of these wood outrigger pads under load distribution pressure would risk the safety of both operators and equipment.

-Due to these issues, it’s not uncommon for hardwood crane mats to last for as little as one use and very few survive more than 1-2 years of consistent stress in the field.
+Due to these issues, it’s not uncommon for wooden crane mats to last for as little as one use and very few survive more than 1-2 years of consistent stress in the field.
 On a ten year timeline, a “best case” wood outrigger pad will need to be replaced up to five times.
 For a 24″x24″ pad used for small to mid-size outrigger-enabled equipment, the replacement cost for a wood outrigger pad will be $500.00 or more.

 Wood outrigger pads weigh considerably more than engineered outrigger pad products made by DICA.